 Will I be able to vote in the same place as I always have?

-Maybe.
+Not necessarily.
 Find your polling place here.

 How can I vote if I live in a long-term care facility?